ZhaoxiangLi/zhaoxiangli.github.io/_pages/about.md

 * 2024.10 National Scholarship, Ministry of Education of China, Top 1% of all graduate students at PKU
 * 2024.10 Model Student Award, Peking University
 * 2022.06 Outstanding Graduates from Shanghai, Top 1% of all undergraduate students at TJU
-* 2021.12 Changcheng High-Tech Talent Scholarship, Tongji University
+* 2021.12 Xiangcheng High-Tech Talent Scholarship, Tongji University
 * 2021.10 Outstanding Student Award, Tongji University
 * 2021.07 First Prize of the 16th National Competition of Transport Science and Technology (1/1130)
 * 2021.03 5th in 2021 American Society Civil Engineering Mid-Pacific Student Conference Transportation Contest